The 2006-2007 Active Phase of Anomalous X-ray Pulsar 4U 0142+61: Radiative and Timing Changes, Bursts, and Burst Spectral Features: Analysis and Results

 Independent evidence for slow crustal deformations in \oft\ that could result in the regions of slower-rotating superfluid required to explain the spin-down may come from the long-term flux and pulse profile evolution previously reported for this source by \citet{dkg07} and shown again here in Figures 5 and 6.
 Although such variations could also be magnetospheric in nature, possibly due to twisting of the magnetic field \citep[e..g.][]{tlk02,bt07}, problems with this interpretation exist, as discussed by \citet{dkg07}.
 For example, if magnetospheric, it is puzzling that most if not all of the changes in pulse profile are seen below 4 keV, with none above 6 keV.
 On the other hand, slow evolution of the surface emission \citep[e.g.][]{og07}, hence structure, is perhaps more consistent with low-energy evolution.
 It remains to be seen if detailed modeling can reproduce the sort of slow pulse profile changes we have observed (Fig. 5), quite apart from the sudden appearance of new peaks, hence greater harmonic structure, near bursts.
 We note that the latter has also recently been seen during periods of activity in \tfe\ \citep{tgd+08}.

 Previously \citet{klc00} noted that the existence of AXP glitches having properties comparable to those seen rotation-powered pulsars was not in itself evidence for AXPs being magnetars.
-This is because the standard glitch model applies regardless of the mechanism by which the crust slows down; in principle a glitch can occur in an accretion-powered neutron star, since in this case too there should develop a crust/superfluid angular velocity lag.
-However only in the context of magnetars has the possibility of more slowly rotating superfluid been suggested \citep{tdw+00}.
+This is because the standard glitch model applies regardless of the mechanism by which the crust slows down; i.e., glitches can occur, in principle, in an accretion-powered pulsar.
+For example, a glitch was a plausible explanation for the fractional change of $\Delta \nu/\nu \sim 4\times10^{-5}$ seen in the accreting neutron star system KS~1947$+$300 \citep{gml04}.
+However, although glitches can occur in the case of accreting systems, since there too crust/superfluid angular velocity lags can develop, only in the context of magnetars has the possibility of more slowly rotating superfluid been suggested \citep{tdw+00}.
 The net spin-down in \oft\ may thus add to the already large amount of evidence against any accretion-powered origin for \oft.